rust-lang/rfcs/text/0000-cortex-m-targets.md

 `cortex-m*` targets make the election of the target obvious.
 This issue can be addressed with documentation, though.

-In the case of the `thumbv7em-none-eabi*` targets, the crates that ship with the `rust-core` component are always compiled without CPU optimizations and, as a consequence, don't contain any FPU instruction as all their floating point operations get lowered to intrinsics.
+In the case of the `thumbv7em-none-eabi*` targets, the crates that ship with the `rust-std` component are always compiled without CPU optimizations and, as a consequence, don't contain any FPU instruction as all their floating point operations get lowered to intrinsics.
 This means that a program compiled with flags that enable FPU instructions *may* (\*) still end up using intrinsics